 Aggressive behavior and tantrums tend to be a non-verbal method of communication that something is not right for the child in his/her current environment.
 Research and reviews of problem behaviors by caregivers can help you determine what the function is for behaviors in children.
 Some autistic individuals also have sensory disorder symptoms that could be triggered by loud noises, harsh lighting, and strong smells which could result in violence and aggression if not addressed or taken into consideration.

-Noise canceling headphones are simple and easy solutions for a child who may show sensitivity to noise.
+Noise-canceling headphones are simple and easy solutions for a child who may show sensitivity to noise.
 Dimming the lights or switching to a light that is less harsh may help individuals who exhibit aggression or challenging behaviors with light sensitivities.
 For aggressive behavior patterns that are linked to strong smells, being mindful and not wearing heavy perfumes or using strong cleaning chemicals or deodorizers can help reduce aggressive behaviors linked to smell and scent sensitivities.
 If you are a caregiver to a child with autism who has a sensory sensitivity to smell, be mindful during mealtime and do not bring anything to eat that has strong odors that might trigger aggression.

 There are other reasons that autistic aggression could occur.
 A child might use common avoidance strategies to get out of having to complete an undesirable task.
 An example of this would be if a child throws him/herself on the floor each time he/she is made to sit down at a desk to do work, or repeatedly asks to use the restroom.
-Aggressive behavior has also been noted in various studies when a child was denied access toward a desired item.
+Aggressive behavior has also been noted in various studies when a child was denied access to the desired item.
 An example of this would be a child who might want an electronic device to play on and access was not granted.
-Some behaviors can become physical and a child may hit or kick when access to a desired item is denied.
+Some behaviors can become physical and a child may hit or kick when access to the desired item is denied.

-A child with aggression often has a difficult time with emotional self regulation and impulse control.
+A child with aggression often has a difficult time with emotional self-regulation and impulse control.
 It does not excuse the behaviors, but it explains why autism aggression could get physical when he/she does not get the attention or reinforcement of preference.

 How can I reduce aggressive behaviors in my child with autism?

-There are a variety of methods and checklists that parents and caregivers can use to help understand what a child might want to help reduce aggression and attention seeking behavior.
+There are a variety of methods and checklists that parents and caregivers can use to help understand what a child might want to help reduce aggression and attention-seeking behavior.

 The first thing a parent or caregiver can do is to find the source of the aggression.
-If it is something in his/her learning environment, you can make adaptations and modifications to make their environment more sensory friendly.
+If it is something in his/her learning environment, you can make adaptations and modifications to make their environment more sensory-friendly.
 Knowing what triggers your child and using prevention methods to avoid environmental triggers can also help reduce behavioral problems.

 ABA therapy is another effective option that studies have found to be effective in reducing symptoms of autism and anger by using positive reinforcement to change behaviors in a child.